-SIMULATION FOR INTELLIGENT INTERACTIVE SYSTEMS
+5 SIMULATION FOR INTELLIGENT INTERACTIVE SYSTEMS

 Previous sections described the role a simulation can have offline, during the design stage.
-However, simulations can also run online, in real time, or faster than real time, with their initial states based on current conditions.
-This can allow a system to act as a "digital twin," monitoring activity and inferring hidden states (such as possible user intentions or goals), or it can predict possible outcomes and use this information to adapt the interface, make decisions, or change the feedback
+However, simulations can also run online in real-time, or faster-than-real time, with their initial states based on current conditions.
+This can allow a system to act as a 'digital twin' monitoring activity, and inferring hidden states (such as possible user intentions or goals), or it can predict possible outcomes and use this information to adapt the interface, make decisions, or change the feedback to the user.

-The ability to perform faster-thanreal-time simulation allows predictive interfaces to offer auto-complete options, or to jump to likely targets, or permit more-sloppy actions from the user [7].
-In more safety-critical applications, it could be used to provide the user with warnings about the consequences of their current behavior, if there is a possibility that it will lead to dangerous states.
+The ability to perform faster-than-real-time simulation allows predictive interfaces to offer auto-complete options, or to jump to likely targets, or permit more sloppy actions from the user (Weir et al., 2014).
+In more safety-critical applications it could be used to provide the user with warnings about the consequences of their current behaviour, if there is a possibility it will lead to dangerous states.

-SIMULATION FOR SAFETY, ACCESSIBILITY, AND ETHICAL REASONS
+6 SIMULATION FOR SAFETY, ACCESSIBILITY AND ETHICAL REASONS

 Traditional user testing has its place, but as systems become more complicated, and users more diverse, we hit complexity, robustness, and ethical challenges in usability testing.
-Melissa Quek observes, "In contrast, it can be more difficult to access people with disabilities and a user study can take longer and is more effortful for the participant.
+(Quek, 2013) observes, "In contrast, it can be more difficult to access people with disabilities and a user study can take longer and is more effortful for the participant.
 Inclusive design aims to make it possible for mainstream applications to be used by people of all abilities.
-To this end, good models and guidelines must be made available to designers and developers" [8].
-In the near future, it may be deemed unethical in some domains, such as those with vulnerable users, to propose an experiment with human users before every effort has been made to reduce the uncertainty about the outcome with other means.
+To this end, good models and guidelines must be made available to designers and developers.".
+In the near-future it may be deemed unethical in some domains, such as those with vulnerable users, to propose an experiment with human users before every effort has been made to reduce the uncertainty about the outcome with other means.
 A key element will be a rigorous simulation of the experiment.

-Simulation can be necessary for a number of reasons.
-It may be too risky to test a system without initial simulation of proposed experimental conditions.
-The risks can be physical, emotional, or ethical.
-For niche user groups, the availability of users locally may be very limited, and it may be difficult to persuade participants to take part in multiple trials (or ones not in line with experimental protocol).
-Use of simulation forces designers to be explicit about the elements included in the model, making the design process more auditable for stakeholders; for example, to identify underrepresented
+Simulation can be necessary for a number of reasons: It may be too risky to test a system without initial simulation of proposed experimental conditions.
+The risks can be physical, emotional or ethical.
+For niche user groups, the availability of the users locally may be very limited, and it may be difficult to persuade participants to take part in multiple trials (or not in line with experiment protocol).
+Use of simulation forces designers to be explicit about the elements included in the model, making the design process more auditable for stakeholders, e.g. to identify underrepresented users.

-When designing for inclusion, an empathic modeling approach focuses on simulating a disability to allow designers to understand a system from the user's point of view and to better appreciate the problems the system should tackle, allowing a narrowing down of options and limiting fatigue and frustration for the participants.
-Quek [8] provides a review of the literature of simulation as part of the evaluation process for vulnerable groups.
-She also provides a specific example of using simulations of brain-computer interfaces to explore design options and allow able-bodied users to test the interaction before disabled users were asked to test the system.
-This approach also allowed the creation of multiparticipant software, such as games where people of different input abilities and input mechanisms could be placed on an equal footing by using the simulations to create a common denominator among all users.
+When designing for inclusion, an empathic modelling approach focuses on simulating a disability to allow designers to understand a system from the user's point of view, and better appreciate the problems the system should tackle, allowing a narrowing down of options, and limiting fatigue and frustration for the participants.
+(Quek, 2013) provides a review of the literature of simulation as part of the evaluation process for vulnerable groups, and develops a specific example of the use of simulations of Brain Computer Interfaces to explore design options and allow able-bodied users to test the interaction before disabled users were asked to test the system.
+This approach also allowed the creation of multi-participant software such as games, where people of different input abilities and input mechanisms could be placed on an equal footing, by using the simulations to create a common denominator among all users.